A resource for news innovators to learn, plan & do.

 Hiring and training accountability journalists

-Top accountability journalists possess specific reporting skills, knowledge of their audiences, and work habits.
+Top accountability journalists possess specific reporting skills, work habits and knowledge of their audiences.